CiscoTestAutomation/pyats/docs/easypy/email.rst

 --------------------

-The email and job summary report includes Overall Stats which is based on the count of CommonSetup, CommonCleanup and Testcase classes defined in test scripts.
+The email and job summary report includes Overall Stats which is based on the count of CommonSetup, CommonCleanup, Testcase, Trigger and Verification classes defined in test scripts.
 The report also includes Section Stats that summarize SubSection, SetupSection, CleanupSection and TestSection stats.

 The section reporting can be changed by updating the `report.sections` configuration to define which sections should be counted for reporting purposes.